 fsutil file setshortname “D:\Program Files” Progra~3

-4. Now do a listing using "dir /x" and you should be able to see the short name of your folder.
+4. Now do a listing using "dir /x" and you should be able to see the short name of your folder in the command terminal.

 5. Once the short path is set.
 If you wish to, disable this feature again using the command.